hfp/xconfigure/config/qe/README.md

 source /opt/intel/compilers_and_libraries_2020.0.166/linux/bin/compilervars.sh intel64
 ```

-For example, configure for an Intel Xeon&#160;Scalable Processor (applicable to CPUs previously codenamed "Skylake" and "Cascadelake" server), and build the desired application(s) e.g., "pw", "cp", or "all".
+For example, configure for an Intel Xeon&#160;Scalable Processor (applicable to CPUs previously codenamed "Skylake" and "Cascadelake" server), and build the desired application(s), e.g., "pw", "cp", or "all".

 ```bash
 ./configure-qe-skx-omp.sh